Description of the Gateway Course

 MCB 60.
 Cellular Biology and Molecular Medicine

 This course provides an introduction to the principles of molecular and cellular biology and their connections to biomedicine.
 We explore how medical syndromes provide insights into biological processes and how biological mechanisms underlie human disease and physiology.
 Topics range from DNA repair, protein folding and vesicle transport to metabolism, cell migration and cancer.
-Lectures focus on the experimental evidence for key concepts, and the weekly sections combine a discovery-based laboratory research project with discussions that emphasize problem solving and primary literature.
+Lectures focus on the experimental evidence for key concepts, and the weekly sections comprise a semester-long discovery-based laboratory research project on DNA damage response using yeast as a model organism.

 Description of Intermediate Courses